San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 UNLV Stats and Trends

-- UNLV has four wins against the spread in six games this year.
+- UNLV has played six games, with four wins against the spread.

-- This season, the Rebels have an ATS record of 4-1 in their five games as an underdog of 5 points or more.
+- The Rebels are 4-1 ATS when underdogs by 5 points or more this season.

-- UNLV's games this year have gone over the total in one out of five opportunities (20%).

-- UNLV is 2-0 against the spread and 0-3 overall in games when it records more than 23.1 points.
+- When UNLV records more than 23.1 points, it is 2-0 against the spread and 0-3 overall.

-- The Rebels have turned the ball over five more times (9 total) than the Spartans have forced a turnover (4) this season.
+- The Rebels have turned the ball over nine times this season, five more turnovers than the Spartans have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.